 How does time tracking software benefit lawyers?

-Time tracking software helps lawyers work better in several ways.
+Time-tracking software helps lawyers work more effectively in several ways.
 It boosts their productivity and makes billing more accurate.
 It also works with billing systems and finds ways to work more efficiently.

 Should lawyers use digital or physical task lists?